DiegoAntonR/Getting-and-Cleaning-Data-Course-Project/README.md

-### Getting-and-Cleaning-Data-Course-Project
+# Getting-and-Cleaning-Data-Course-Project
-## Repo of the project course of Getting and Cleaning Data
+# Repo of the project course of Getting and Cleaning Data
-#Here you will find the information related with the developement of the course project, and its exercises.
+ Here you will find the information related with the developement of the course project, and its exercises.
 The dataset used is
-#"Human activity recognition using smarthphones"
+"Human activity recognition using smarthphones" CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

+run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+They can be launched in RStudio by just importing the file.

+The output of the 5th step is called averages_data.txt, and uploaded in the course project's form.